prisma/prisma1/content/03-Guides/02-Auth/07-Authentication-with-Facebook-for-React-&-Apollo.md

 Notice however that these tokens are _temporary_, meaning they'll eventually expire and can't be used for authentication any more.
 This means that ideally you should not only check whether you currently have a token available in `localStorage`, but actually validate it _against the API_ to confirm that it's either valid or expired.

-For exactly this purpose, the `email-password` module provides a dedicated query that you can send to the API, with an authentication token attached to the request, and the server will return the `id` of a logged-in user or `null` if the token is not valid.
+For exactly this purpose, the `facebook` module provides a dedicated query that you can send to the API, with an authentication token attached to the request, and the server will return the `id` of a logged-in user or `null` if the token is not valid.

 Here's what the query looks like: